Balvarezpandozi/ProjectCOSC4353/README.md

 ### Member sprint instructions
 1. For whatever task you take on, create new branch
-2. Work on the task
+2. Update the task backlog and work on the task
 3. If you need help, ask for it so that the others can jump in and help you out
 4. When done submit pull request
 5. Request other members review